Infineon/mtb-example-btstack-freertos-battery-server/README.md

 ## Structure and overview

 This code example is a dual-core project, where the MCUboot bootloader app runs on the CM0+ core and the OTA update app runs on the CM4 core.
 The OTA update app fetches the new image and places it in the flash memory; the bootloader takes care of updating the existing image with the new image.
 The [mtb-example-psoc6-mcuboot-basic](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic) code example is the bootloader project used for this purpose.
+If you are not familiar with the mcuboot we suggest to go through the [mtb-example-psoc6-mcuboot-basic](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic) code example for better understanding.

 The bootloader project and this OTA update project should be built and programmed independently.
 They must be placed separately in the workspace as you would do for any other two independent projects.
 An example workspace looks like this: